Alireza-Motazedian/GIC__Geomagnetic_Induced_Current/4. Concepts _ Books _ Papers/README.md

 This means that the magnetic co-latitude of a point is the angle from that point to the magnetic North Pole along a line of longitude, with the magnetic North Pole itself being at 0 degrees, and the magnetic equator being at 90 degrees.

 This way of measuring location is particularly useful in spherical coordinates and certain areas of study related to the Earth's magnetic field, such as magnetospheric physics and space weather analysis.
 In the SuperMAG dataset, the MCOLAT for each magnetometer station would allow scientists to understand the station's position relative to the Earth's magnetic North Pole, which could be relevant when studying certain magnetospheric phenomena.
+The magnetic co-latitude ranges from 0 to 180 degrees, with 0 degrees at the magnetic north pole and 180 degrees at the magnetic south pole.

 ⮚ **IGRF_DECL (International Geomagnetic Reference Field Declination)**: The International Geomagnetic Reference Field (IGRF) Declination, or IGRF_DECL, refers to the angle between the magnetic north and true (geographic) north at a specific location based on the IGRF model.